Skip to content

 VerifyAdverseDrops

-Verifies there are no adverse drops on DCS-7280 and DCS-7500 family switches.
+Verifies there are no adverse drops exceeding defined thresholds.

 Expected Results

-• Success: The test will pass if there are no adverse drops.
+• Success: The test will pass if all adverse drop counters are within their defined thresholds.

-• Failure: The test will fail if there are adverse drops.
+• Failure: The test will fail if any adverse drop counter exceeds its threshold.

 Examples